biocommons/hgvs/doc/contributing.rst

 * Fork the project at https://github.com/biocommons/hgvs/

-  This command will create a copy of hgvs in your bitbucket account.
   You will be able to make changes there and then submit your contributions for inclusion into the biocommons repo.